babycastles/Scrape-The-Internet-For-Our-Archives/README.md

 # Scrape the web because you're bad at documentation :)

-Since 2010, Babycastles has been throwing great at events and doing a bad job documenting them.
+Since 2010, [Babycastles](http://babycastles.com) has been throwing great events and doing a bad job documenting them.
 It's hard to describe what we do without photos and videos so I'm documenting the tools and process I use to scrape social media sites for photos of our events.

 I'm writing these using a Mac, if it's different for a PC/Linux - sorry.
 Hope this helps other people too.